Motor protein

 Kinesin "walking" on a microtubule using protein dynamics on nanoscales.
 Protein domain dynamics can now be seen by neutron spin echo spectroscopy.

+Motor proteins can convert chemical energy (in the form of ATP) to work and move along cytoskeletal tracks.
+Their functions include transporting cargo around in the cell, moving chromosomes during division, powering the beating of cilia, and contracting muscles.

 Motor proteins are a class of molecular motors that can move along the cytoskeleton of cells.
 They do this by converting chemical energy into mechanical work by the hydrolysis of ATP.

 Cellular functions

 The action of myosin along the actin filaments causes the shortening and lengthening of the sarcomere; responsible for muscle contraction and relaxation, respectively.

 Motor proteins are the driving force behind most active transport of proteins and vesicles in the cytoplasm.
 Kinesins and cytoplasmic dyneins play essential roles in intracellular transport such as axonal transport and in the formation of the spindle apparatus and the separation of the chromosomes during mitosis and meiosis.
 Axonemal dynein, found in cilia and flagella, is crucial to cell motility in spermatozoa, and fluid transport in trachea.
 The muscle protein myosin "motors" the contraction of muscle fibers in animals.